ParrotSec/documentation/src/en/download-parrot.md

 ## Which version should I choose? ##

-Parrot comes in a lot of shapes and sizes in order to fit all possible hardware and users needs.
+Parrot comes in a lot of shapes and sizes in order to fit all possible hardware and users' needs.

 Depending on what hardware configuration and scope you have, consider these options: